 Make sure that the goals you set are realistic but challenging at the same time.
 I’ve found that new small business owners do not like to set goals for themselves because of the feeling of guilt for not hitting them.
 Without the use of goals, you have no way to measure whether you or your business is growing or are remaining stagnant.

 Have you ever been to a job interview and been asked “why should I hire you over the other applicants?”
 Or has anyone ever posed the question to you in your personal life “what makes you, you?”
 The same thought process goes into running your small business.
 Think about the big picture of the industry you are a member of and then work backwards from there.
 Keep going until you get to a point where it is blatantly apparent where your focus is.

 Consider putting yourself on a crowd-funding platform like Kiva where you can obtain loans with no interest attached.
 This platform works well for those who do not have a deadline as money is raised, it is not guaranteed.
 If a small business loan is needed, you’ve come to the right blog!
 StreetShares offers businesses term loans, lines of credit and contract financing.

 Not only is giving back to those less fortunate good for the human condition, it is a fantastic way to connect with people in your community.
 Develop relationship and a rapport with those in your community to help your business flourish.

-Want more tips and resources on how to grow your veteran-owned small business?
-Get the latest content delivered straight to your inbox by subscribing to the StreetShares blog!
+Want more tips on how to grow your small business?

 This communication is provided for informational purposes only.
 It is not intended to be an advertisement, a solicitation, or constitute professional advice, including legal, financial, or tax advice, nor is StreetShares providing advice on any particular situation.